-CATTM ASSESSMENT

-For each item below, place a mark (x) in the box that best describes you currently.
+CATTM ASSESSMENT For each item below, place a mark (x) in the box that best describes you currently.
 Be sure to only select one response for each question.

-EXAMPLE: I am very happy 0 2 3 4 5 I am very sad SCOR l never cough 012345 I cough all the time I have no phlegm (mucus) in my chest at all 012345 My chest is completely full of phlegm (mucus) My chest does not feel tight at all My chest feels very tight When I walk up a hill or one flight of stairs I am not breathless 012345 When I walk up a hill or one flight of stairs I am very breathless l am not limited doing any activities at home 012345 I am very limited doing activities at home I am confident leaving my home despite my lung condition 012345 I am not at all confident leaving my home because of my lung condition I sleep soundly 012345 I don't sleep soundly because of my lung condition I have lots of energy 012345 I have no energy at all
+I am very sad SCORE EXAMPLE: I am very happy (3)(4)(5)I never cough I cough all the time I have no phlegm (mucus) My chest is completely full in my chest at all of phlegm (mucus) My chest does not feel tight at all My chest feels very tight When I walk up a hill or one flight When I walk up a hill or one flight of stairs I am not breathless of stairs I am very breathless I am not limited doing any I am very limited doing 12345 activities at home activities at home I am not at all confident leaving my I am confident leaving my home (2) (3) home because of my lung condition despite my lung condition I sleep soundly I don't sleep soundly because (3)(4)of my lung condition I have lots of energy I have no energy at all (2)